BlogHome

 $ home-manager switch

-Leave toolbox and enter again.
+Distrobox mounts /nix inside of your container.
+This way you can continue using Nix and the apps you've installed with it.
 To see if everything is working as expected, you can try to view your git config with the cat-replacement bat:

 $ bat ~/.config/git/config